Mississippi uninsured health care programs and free health insurance.

 TBI/SCI is for people who have experienced a Traumatic Brain or Spinal Cord Injury.
 Funds are intended to help the individual continue to live at home and not to be sent to some form of nursing hospital or non-profit.
 Money can pay for respite, attendant care, supplies, and other needed items.
 800-421-2408.

 The state's Vaccines for Children Program can provide children from qualified families with low cost or maybe even free vaccines.
-It is offered for uninsured children, newborns, and infants.
+It is offered for uninsured children, newborns, and infants from under or uninsured.
 All of the medications are distributed to clinics and other health centers in the region.
 Common diseases and ailments are supported by the VCP program.
 Dial 601-576-7751 in order to sign up or get more information.